Moritisimor/rbox/README.md

 Currently, Rbox is still very early in development and only a few utils have been implemented so far.
 However, as time goes on, more and more utils will be implemented.

 ## Current Commands
+For all commands goes: if an error occurs during execution, it will exit with status code 1 as is proper behaviour.

+---
 ```rdf``` (Read File)
 ```console
 rbox rdf myfile.txt